giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 Use this command to set up a kubectl context to work with:

-1. a management cluster, using OIDC authentication
+1. a Management Cluster, using OIDC authentication

 2. a workload cluster, using OIDC authentication

 3. a workload cluster, using client certificate auth (Not supported on KVM)

 Note that `3` implies `1`.
-When setting up workload cluster access via client certificate, management cluster access will be set up as well, if that is not yet done.
+When setting up workload cluster access via client certificate, Management Cluster access will be set up as well, if that is not yet done.

 ## Usage